SabrinaJewson/cmarker.typ/README.md

 	will be instead rendered in a code block.
 	- Accepted values: Booleans.
 	- Default value: `false`.

+- `blockquote`:
+	Deprecated!
+	This used to control how blockquotes were rendered, but we now default to `quote(block: true)`.
+	If you want to override how blockquotes look, either use `#show quote.where(block: true)`
+	or use `scope: (quote: …)`.
+	- Accepted values: Functions accepting content and returning content, or `none`.
+	- Default value: `none`.

 This function returns the rendered `content`.